[Novels | Characters | Gallery | Extras | Guestbook | Links]

 But with Suzette… Even if it was only a moment—it only takes a few sparks for a home to envelop in flames, and become nothing.
 Will there be a home to return to, or nothing but ashes?

 I gently put the necklace away, and continue on.

-“Sâlêzj, Suzette,” I greet as she slowly arises, the sun barely arisen in the horizon.
+“Sâlêzj, Suzette,” I greet as she slowly arises, the Sun barely arisen on the horizon.

-“Uh, please do not take this the wrong way…” she begins, “But…you look positively horrid.
+“Uh, please do not take this the wrong way…” she begins, “Yet…you look positively horrid.
 Did you not sleep well last night?”

 “No, not particularly,” I say while trying to hold back a yawn.
 I don’t have it within me to tell her I didn’t sleep at all.
 Too many thoughts swirled within for that.

 “Suzette,” I start abruptly… “I…I apologize.
 For last night.”

 “It’s not, Suzette.
 I’m not going to leave you.
 Unless you want me to, at least.”

 Suddenly, it is as though her eyes begin to sparkle…